Data-Wrangling-and-Visualisation/DWV_AI_Evolution/README.md

    - Use D3.js for interactive visualizations.
    - Develop an intuitive interface for exploring AI model evolution.

+## Repository Structure

+The project is organized into the following main directories:

+-   `src/`: Contains the core application code:
+    -   `data_collection/`: Scripts for collecting data from Hugging Face, Wikipedia, and GitHub.
+    -   `backend/`: The Flask application serving the collected data via a REST API.
+    -   `frontend/`: The HTML, CSS, and JavaScript files for the user interface and interactive visualizations.
+    -   `visualization/`: Contains Jupyter notebooks used for Exploratory Data Analysis (EDA).
+-   `data/`: Stores the collected raw and/or processed data files (e.g., CSV, JSON).
+-   `images/`: Contains screenshots used in the README and potentially other static image assets.

 ## Proposed Visualizations and Features

 1. **Bubble Chart (Model Properties)**